 Brook for GPUs is a compiler and runtime implementation of the Brook stream programming language for modern graphics hardware.
 The goals for this project are to demonstrate general purpose programing on GPUs, to provide a useful tool for developers who want to run applications on GPUs, and to research the stream language programming model, streaming applications, and system implementations.

-FIM (Fbi IMproved) aims to be a highly customizable and scriptable image viewer targeted at the users who are confortable with software like the Vim text editor or the Mutt mail user agent.
-It is based on the Fbi image viewer and works in the Linux framebuffer console (it is not an X program).
+FIM (Fbi IMproved) aims to be a highly customizable and scriptable image viewer targeted at the users who are comfortable with software like the Vim text editor or the Mutt mail user agent.
+It is based on the Fbi image viewer and works either in the Linux framebuffer console or in the X system.
 It features the ability to filter the list of images with regular expressions, Vim-like autocommands, command line autocompletion and history, completely customizable key bindings, external/internal scriptability, and much more.